Jagdterrier sizes. Jagdterrier, or German hunting terrier. Condition of eyes, ears, teeth, paws

 • easily excitable, explosive character.

-Dogs of the "German Jagdterrier" breed are not easy and are suitable only for an experienced person who knows everything about the breed.
-It is such an owner who will be able to properly educate the animal and get sincere pleasure from communicating with a decisive and courageous jagdterrier.
+Dogs of the German Jagd Terrier breed are not easy and are suitable only for an experienced person who knows everything about the breed.
+It is such an owner who will be able to properly raise the animal and get sincere pleasure from communicating with a determined and courageous Jagdterrier.

-Additionally, check out the video, which describes in detail the features of the Jagdterrier breed:
+Additionally, check out the video, which describes in detail the features of the Jagd Terrier breed:

-Jagdterrier puppies are very amazing, cute and playful animals
+Jagdterrier puppies are very amazing, cute and playful animals.

 Gallery: Jagdterrier puppies (25 photos)